Burmese cat: Temperament

 Burmese are a notably people-oriented breed, maintaining their kitten-like energy and playfulness into adulthood.
 They are also said to have a number of overtly puppy-like characteristics, forming strong bonds with their owners and gravitating toward human activity.
 The cats often learn to play games such as 'fetch' and 'tag'.
 Veterinarian Joan O. Joshua has written that the "dog-like attachment to the owners" of the Burmese, as with the similarly behaving Abyssinians, causes "greater dependence on human contacts".
 This stands in contrast to the mere "tolerant acceptance of human company" based around "comforts" that other breeds display.
 They are persistently vocal, in a manner reminiscent of their Siamese ancestry, yet they have softer, sweeter voices.
 Burmese are not as independent as other breeds and are not suited to being left alone for extended periods of time.

 Genetics

 The Burmese gene is also present in some other cat breeds, particularly the established rex breeds, where it can be fully expressed in its homozygous form (cbcb) (referred to as Burmese Colour Restriction or Sepia).
-The same gene can also be combined with the Siamese gene (cbcs) to produce either darker points or a light-on-dark-brown coat, similar to the Burmese chocolate/champagne, known as "mink".
+The same gene can also be combined with the Siamese gene (cbcs) to produce either darker points or a light-on-dark-brown coat, similar to the Burmese chocolate (champagne in the USA), known as "mink".

-The Asian domestic cat breed is related to the Burmese; the Asian is physically similar but comes in different patterns and colours.
+The Asian Group cat breed is related to the Burmese; the Asian is physically similar but comes in different patterns and colours.
 The Singapura is always homozygous for the Burmese gene, combining it with a ticked tabby pattern.
 Snow Bengals with eye colours other than blue also have the gene.

+The lineage of Burmese cats known as "Contemporary Burmese" often hosts a 4-aminoacid deletion on the ALX1 gene.
+Heterozygosity of the mutation results in brachicephaly, while homozygosity results in a profound head malformation known as the Burmese head defect, which is always fatal.